Degreet/nestgram/readme.md

 }
 ```

-We have created a controller where we describe an update when the user writes /start, and we handle it by sending a message "Hello, world!".
+We have created a controller where we describe an update when the user writes `/start`, and we handle it by sending a message `Hello, world!`

 ## Create app.service.ts

 Let's create the `app.service.ts` file.
-In it, we will describe methods with working with db, that we will call in controller.
+In it, we will describe methods with working with db, that we will call in controller

 ```typescript
 import { Service } from 'nestgram';